Ian-Joseph/CleanCity/Tests/test-cases.md

 6. Enter a future date e.g "11/07/2025"
 7. Enter any additional description
 8. Click "Submit request" button

-**Expected Result:** Error message – waste type is required
+**Expected Result:** Pickup not successfully scheduled,"waste type is required" error message is displayed

+**Actual Result:** Pickup not successfully scheduled,"waste type is required" error message is displayed

 ### ❌ TC-004: Verifying scheduling pickup without quantity
 1. Leave quantity empty
 2. Fill other fields
 3. Submit request

-**Expected Result:** Error message – quantity is required
+**Expected Result:** Pickup not successfully scheduled,"quantity is required" error message is displayed

+**Actual Result:** Quantity field is missing on the "schedule pickup" page <!--critical-- >

 ### ❌ TC-005: Verifying scheduling pickup with too long special instructions
 1. Enter 201+ characters in special instructions
 2. Fill other fields
 3. Submit request

-**Expected Result:** Error message – max 200 characters allowed
+**Expected Result:** Pickup not successfully scheduled, "max 200 characters allowed" error message is displayed

+**Actual Result:**  "Special instructions" input field is missing on the "schedule pickup" page <!--fails-->

 ### ❌ TC-006: Verifying scheduling pickup with hour less than 24
 1. Select a date less than 24 hours in future
 2. Fill all required fields
 3. Submit request

-**Expected Result:** Validation error – must be at least 24 hours in advance
+**Expected Result:** Pickup not successfully scheduled,"must be at least 24 hours in advance" validation error is displayed

+**Actual Result:** Pickup is successfully scheduled <!--fails -->

 ### ✅ TC-007: Verifying that available time slots are viewable
 1. Go to scheduling page
 2. Choose valid pickup date

 **Expected Result:** Available time slots are displayed

+**Actual Result:** Available time slots are not displayed <!--fails -->

 ### ❌ TC-008: Verifying scheduling multiple pickups on same date
 1. Schedule a pickup for a given date
 2. Attempt to schedule another pickup for same date

-**Expected Result:** Error – only one pickup per date allowed
+**Expected Result:** Only one pickup per date allowed

+**Actual Result:** Multiple pickups per date allowed <!--fails -->

 ---